Florida exam calculator

 Which document controls the tax?

 Deed stamps use the deed and sale price.
 Mortgage or note stamps use the loan amount.
-Intangible tax also uses the loan amount.
+Intangible tax uses the taxable secured obligation; for ordinary exam mortgage stems, that is the loan amount.

 Which party's line items does the question ask for?